Free energy and metastable states in the square-lattice $J_1$-$J_2$ Ising model: Introduction

-Polarization-dependent (called restricted or Landau) free energy $F(m)$, considered in the framework of Landau's phenomenological theory of phase transitions~\cite{landau2013}, also provides information on metastable states (including those in an external field) and can be used to calculate the relaxation rate of the system to the ground state via the Landau-Khalatnikov equation~\cite{landaulifshitz10} (see, e.g.,~\cite{abalmassov2013} for such calculations in ferroelectrics).
-It should be noted, however, that for short-range interactions, the restricted free energy obtained within the MFA differs qualitatively from the free energy calculated exactly or using the MC method for finite-size samples~\cite{schulman1980, binder2007, binder2016}.
-In the former case, below the phase transition temperature, the free energy takes into account only homogeneous states inside the two-phase (spins up and down) coexistence region and, as a consequence, is a double-well shaped function of polarization.
-In the latter case, all inhomogeneous states contribute to $F(m)$.
-Thus, at a temperature close to zero, the barrier between two minima with opposite polarization is determined by the interface energy between two large domains and is proportional to the sample size~$L$.
-Relative to the total energy, proportional to the number of spins $N = L^2$, it vanishes in the thermodynamic limit~\cite{schulman1990, binder2011}.
-It was shown that, despite the loss of detailed information about microscopic spin configurations, $F(m)$ can be harnessed to well reproduce the MC polarization dynamics of the Ising model in good agreement with the droplet theory~\cite{lee1995}.
+The polarization-dependent Landau free energy $F(m)$, considered in the framework of Landau's phenomenological theory of phase transitions~\cite{landau2013}, is an effective tool for studying metastable states (including those with polarization opposite to the external field) and can be used to calculate the relaxation rate of a system to the ground state using the Landau-Khalatnikov equation~\cite{landaulifshitz10} (see, e.g.,~\cite{abalmassov2013} for such calculations in ferroelectrics).
+It should be noted that for short-range interactions, the Landau free energy obtained within MFA differs qualitatively from the restricted free energy calculated for a fixed value of polarization exactly or using the MC method for finite-size samples~\cite{schulman1980, binder2007, binder2016}.
+In the former case, below the phase transition temperature, the Landau free energy has a double-well shape.
+In the latter case, at a temperature close to zero, the restricted free energy is determined by states with minimal energy, and the barrier between its two minima with opposite polarization corresponds to states with two large domains, the interface energy of which is proportional to the sample size~$L$.
+Thus, relative to the total energy, proportional to the number of spins $N = L^2$, the barrier vanishes in the thermodynamic limit~\cite{schulman1990, binder2011}.
+It was shown that, despite the loss of detailed information about microscopic spin configurations, the restricted free energy can be harnessed to well reproduce the MC polarization dynamics of the Ising model in good agreement with the droplet theory~\cite{lee1995}.
 These ideas were further developed in \cite{richards1996, richards1997, shteto1997, shteto1999}.
-The temperature dependence of the free energy barrier in the $J_1$-$J_2$ Ising model, but only in three dimensions, was analytically estimated in~\cite{shore1992} in connection with domain growth and shrinking after low-temperature quenching.
+The temperature dependence of the restricted free energy barrier in the three-dimensional $J_1$-$J_2$ Ising model was analytically estimated in~\cite{shore1992} in connection with domain growth and shrinking after low-temperature quenching.